ut-ras/RobotathonESP32/README.md

 ## 5. Setting up ESP-IDF
 After installation, a setup wizard will appear.
 It can also be opened by searching for **ESP-IDF: Configure ESP-IDF extension** in the Command Palette (accessible through the top search bar).

 Choose the "Express" option.
-You can leave everything default.
+Enable the "Show all ESP-IDF tags" and select "v4.4.8 (release version)" from the dropdown.
+Feel free to leave everything else default.
 Wait until the setup wizard displays a message stating that settings have been configured.

 ## 6. Using the Project
 The Arduino Core means that code can be written for the ESP32 just like you would for any Arduino board.
 To do this, use the `setup()` and `loop()` methods found in `arduino_main.cpp`.